Erin Brockovich 2000

 What job does Erin Brockovich take to make ends meet?

-Discover the awards and nominations received by Erin Brockovich.
-Explore the history of Erin Brockovich and its cast and crew.
+Discover all the awards and nominations received by Erin Brockovich, from Oscars to film festival honors.
+Learn how Erin Brockovich and its cast and crew have been recognized by critics and the industry alike.

 73rd Academy Awards 2001